 Reality: Songwriting is a skill like any other that can be learned at any time in life.
 In fact, the older you are, the more life experience you have to write about.

-Myth: You need to wait until you feel “inspired”.
+Myth: You need to wait until you feel inspired or sad.

 Reality: Just like any other endeavor – creative or otherwise – good songs come from regular practice at the craft.

-Myth: Nothing all that interesting has happened to me, so I don’t have anything to write about.
+Myth: Nothing interesting has happened to me, so I don’t have anything to write about.

 You are a human being, therefore you have a history.
 You have stories.
 You have experienced universal human emotions.
 You don’t have to have grown up differently from the norm or gone through tragedies in order to write songs people can relate to.
 In fact, the most relatable songs talk about the things that most people have experienced.

 Myth: 2-chord and 3-chord songs are boring.
-I need to learn more music theory so I can use lots of chords to make my songs interesting.
+I need to learn more music theory first, so can use more chords to make my songs interesting.

+You don’t need lots of chords to make an interesting song.
 Check out “Dreams” by Fleetwood Mac – that’s a two-chord song.
-There are thousands of other hits that are 2-chord or 3-chord songs.
+Thousands of hits use 4 or fewer chords.

 Justin Leighton Long is a musician, engineer and record producer who has worked in various styles including blues, country, rock, rap and pop.
 Justin was a founding member, lead guitarist and songwriter for the band No Address.
 No Address released Time Doesn’t Notice on Atlantic Records, with their debut single “Sadie (When I’m Gone)” standing at #11 on the Billboard Radio charts for 22 weeks.
 No Address toured North America extensively and Justin’s compositions have been featured in feature films and television series, as well as continuing to maintain airplay around the world, (as a fun fact) recently reaching #1 on the college radio charts in Bosnia.